kubevirt/kubevirt/docs/filesystem-pv-disks.md

 qemu to have a cow subsystem, which is agnostic to the backing store type.
 Both solutions however would be independent of the storage type and don't contradict with our designs.

+### Virtfs

+Virtfs might allow us to directly use file-systems as a backing store for virtual machines.
+This API design should not contradict with this use-case, but it will probably depend on the `driver` field mentioned above to signal the system how the PV has to beconsumed (mounted).

+### `VMConfig` level feature based usage

+It might be of value to users to only specify a PV, and not care about the file to be used for a disk.
+We can add such logic, but this should probably reside on the `VMConcifg` level.
+The `VM` API should focus to provide the mechanics to support this more opinionated approach.